depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 That was for retrieval of entities.
 Updating of entities works pretty much the same way.

-Now, for forwarding NGSi-LD requests in Orion-LD. please see the proper documentation of Orion and imagine the attribute names and entity types to be expanded/compacted according to the context.
+Now, for forwarding NGSI-LD requests in Orion-LD. please see the proper documentation of Orion and imagine the attribute names and entity types to be expanded/compacted according to the context.
 The context used for forwarding must of course be the context specified in the registration.
 This hasn't even been tested, but still, it should "work a little" ...

 ## System Attributes
-Each entity and attribute has two timestamps, namely "createdAt", and "modifiedAt".
+Each entity and attribute have two timestamps, namely "createdAt", and "modifiedAt".
-The broker makes sure these two "builtin special attributes" are created and updated accordingly during the lifetime of the entity/attribute.
+The broker makes sure these two "built-in special attributes" are created and updated accordingly during the lifetime of the entity/attribute.
-The values *can not* be altered from outside the broker, i.e., there is no service that let's a user set these timestamps to aleatory values.
+The values *cannot* be altered from outside the broker, i.e., there is no service that lets a user set these timestamps to aleatory values.
 But of course, when modifying an entity, its "modifiedAt" is updated, same with attributes.

 A user can ask the broker to include these special attributes in queries though, by specifying the value "sysAttrs" to the URI parameter "options":